Community Engagement Partnerships Inventory

 UWG Sponsor: Social Sciences

-Other Partners: London School of Management Education and the Responsible Research Conference, and any organisation that would benefit from open access to research about CE/RRI
+Other Partners: London School of Management Education and the Responsible Research Conference, and any organization that would benefit from open access to research about CE/RRI

 Studies in the Social Sciences provides a forum for peer-reviewed research for academia in all social sciences, including political science, sociology, criminology, mass communications, anthropology, psychology, economics, history, geography, and all others.
 We invite the submission of the highest quality research that incorporates practical advice to stakeholders, decision makers, and leaders and groups that seek the advancement of human society and the elevation of the human condition.
 The Journal is committed to community engaged (called responsible research and innovation in Europe).
 The European Commission states: "In practice, RRI is implemented as a package that includes multi-actor and public engagement in research and innovation, enabling easier access to scientific results, the take up of gender and ethics in the research and innovation content and process, and formal and informal science education."
 We seek to broaden the reach of published CE/RRI research.
 CE/RRI research published by the SitSS journal raises the international profile of UWG as well as our scholars, for whom this journal provides a publication outlet for the types of research we are actually doing at UWG.
 Without publication, our community can only be the immediate area - but through this journal, we can broaden the impact of our practices and collaborations to a world-wide arena.